-THE 10 ABSOLUTE BEST THINGS TO DO IN FREMANTLE
+THE 10 ABSOLUTE BEST THINGS TO DO IN Fremantle

 This page may contain affiliate links.
-Read our full disclosure policy for more information
+Read our full disclosure policy for more information.

-Fremantle Prison is one of the most important historical sites in Western Australia and one of the grimmer things to do in Fremantle.
-Built in the 19th century, it remained in use until 1991 and carries a dark history.
+Fremantle Prison is one of the most important historic sites in Western Australia and one of the grimmer things to see in Fremantle.

 Floggings, escapes, riots, and hangings all took place between its walls, originally built by convicts.
 This often-grisly history is now open to anyone who wants to explore this World Heritage Listed site.